opnfv/storperf/docs/testing/user/test-usage.rst

 The following pieces of information are required to prepare the environment:

-- The number of VMs/Cinder volumes to create
+- The number of VMs/Cinder volumes to create.
 - The Glance image that holds the VM operating system to use.
-StorPerf has only been tested with Ubuntu 16.04
-- The OpenStack flavor to use when creating the VMs
+- The OpenStack flavor to use when creating the VMs.
-- The name of the public network that agents will use
+- The name of the public network that agents will use.
-- The size, in gigabytes, of the Cinder volumes to create
+- The size, in gigabytes, of the Cinder volumes to create.
+- The number of the Cinder volumes to attach to each VM.
 - The availability zone (optional) in which the VM is to be launched.
 Defaults to **nova**.
 - The username (optional) if we specify a custom image.
 - The password (optional) for the above image.

+**Note**: on ARM based platforms there exists a bug in the kernel which can prevent VMs from properly attaching Cinder volumes.
+There are two known workarounds:

+#.
+Create the environment with 0 Cinder volumes attached, and after the VMs
+  have finished booting, modify the stack to have 1 or more Cinder volumes.
+  See section on Changing Stack Parameters later in this guide.
+#.
+Add the following image metadata to Glance.
+This will cause the Cinder
+  volume to be mounted as a SCSI device, and therefore your target will be /dev/sdb, etc, instead of /dev/vdb.
+You will need to specify this in your warm up and workload jobs.

+.. code-block:
+  --property hw_disk_bus=scsi --property hw_scsi_model=virtio-scsi

 The ReST API is a POST to http://StorPerf:5000/api/v1.0/configurations and takes a JSON payload as follows.